Rodgers rallies Packers past 49ers 30-28 | Times Leader

 “There were some great individual efforts of guys just making unbelievable plays that got us in and gave us a chance to win that game,” coach Kyle Shanahan said.
 “But some mistakes that we made throughout the game, you don’t win a lot of football doing that.
 That’s what we’ve got to clean up.”

-Rodgers connected on a 1-yard TD pass to Adams and a to Marquez Valdes-Scantling to help stake the Packers to the lead.
+Rodgers connected on a 1-yard TD pass to Adams and a 12-yarder in the fourth quarter to Marquez Valdes-Scantling to help stake the Packers to the lead.

-They made it 27-21 when Garoppolo to the ground behind him while trying to avoid a sack by Kenny Clark that set up a field goal by Crosby.
+They made it 27-21 when Garoppolo inexplicably threw the ball to the ground behind him while trying to avoid a sack by Kenny Clark that set up a field goal by Crosby.

 Garoppolo responded with the TD drive but it wasn’t enough.